Brayton-Lordianto/geometric-processing-nyu/Details_README/Mesh_Parametization.md

 ## 3. Harmonic and LSCM Parameterizations

-For this task, you will experiment with flattening a mesh with a boundary onto the plane using two parameterization methods: `harmonic` and `Least Squares Conformal` (LSCM) parameterization.
+For this task, we will experiment with flattening a mesh with a boundary onto the plane using two parameterization methods: `harmonic` and `Least Squares Conformal` (LSCM) parameterization.
 In both cases, two scalar fields, `U` and `V`, are computed over the mesh.
 The per-vertex (`u`, `v`) scalars defining these coordinate functions determine the vertices' flattened positions in the plane (the flattening is linearly interpolated within each triangle).

-For the harmonic parametrization example, you will first map the mesh boundary to a unit circle in the UV plane centered at the origin.
+For the harmonic parametrization example, we will first map the mesh boundary to a unit circle in the UV plane centered at the origin.
 The boundary `U` and `V` coordinates are then "harmonically interpolated" into the interior by solving the Laplace equation with Dirichlet boundary conditions (setting the Laplacian of `U` equal to zero at each interior vertex, then doing the same for `V`).
 This involves two separate linear system solves (each with the same system matrix).

 In LSCM, the boundary is free, with the exception of two vertices that must be fixed at two different locations in the UV-plane (to pin down a global position, rotation, and scaling factor).
 These vertices can be chosen arbitrarily.
 The process is again a linear system solve, but in this case the `U` and `V` functions are entwined into a single linear system.

-Your task is
+our task is

  * Use the `igl` implementation of harmonic and LSCM mappings to visualize of one of the two mapping functions (`U` or `V`) as a texture over the surface.
  * Compute the gradient of the selected mapping function and overlay it.